Time to make a Perler Bead Skeleton!

 We are enjoying perler beads and making all sorts of things.
-In a post on a Perler Bead Pattern for a Minecraft creeper I told you that my son was making all sorts of Minecraft patterns for the blog.
+Right now my son is into make Minecraft patterns for the blog.

-Today we have a Minecraft skeleton.
+Today we have a Minecraft Perler Bead Pattern Skeleton.
 The skeleton is a hostile mob (short for mobile) in Minecraft.
 It shoots players with a bow and arrow.
 Occasionally it might spawn with armor or an enchanted bow.

 I think it turned out really neat.

-I hope you enjoy this post which is part of a series of post on activities for boys.
+I hope you enjoy this post which is part of a series of Perler bead pattern ideas including more Minecraft designs.

 Perler Bead Pattern: Skeleton